xlab-steampunk/spotter-action/README.md

           enforce_checks: E1300,E1301
 ```

+### Next steps
+Please refer to the [Steampunk Spotter Documentation] for a more comprehensive usage.

 ## Acknowledgement
 This GitHub Action was created by [XLAB Steampunk], IT automation specialist
 and leading expert in building Enterprise Ansible Collections.